Restriction and decoupling estimates for the hyperbolic paraboloid in $\mathbb{R}^3$: Introduction

 Elias Stein conjectured the following.

 \begin{conjecture} When $S$ has non-vanishing Gaussian curvature,

 holds for all $p>\frac{2n}{n-1}$ and all smooth functions $f$ on $S$. \end{conjecture}

-Since Bourgain's work \cite{Bourgain-Besicovitch}, Conjecture \ref{restriction-conj} was studied intensively.
-Most recently, \cite{Wang-Wu} posted an incidence geometry conjecture that, along with decoupling theorems, would fully solve Conjecture \ref{restriction-conj} when $S$ is of elliptic type.
+Since Bourgain's work \cite{Bourgain-Besicovitch}, Conjecture \ref{restriction-conj} has been studied intensively.
+Most recently, \cite{Wang-Wu} posted an incidence geometry conjecture that, along with decoupling theorems, would fully solve Conjecture \ref{restriction-conj} when $S$ is of elliptic type (though this was later invalidated by Cohen's example \cite{Cohen-example}).
 One notable property of elliptic surfaces is that they do not contain any linear subspaces, which are typical sources of constructive interference.
 For example, the $\ell^2$-decoupling theorem in \cite{Bourgain-Demeter-l2} is known to fail when $S$ is not of elliptic type.
 See \cite{BDh}.

 However, the existence of linear subspaces does not invalidate the $L^p$-estimate \eqref{restriction-esti-1}, since a surface with non-vanishing Gaussian curvature cannot contain linear subspaces of large dimension.
 Moreover, it is conceivable that linear subspaces are the only obstruction to orthogonality results such as the decoupling theorem.
 In other words, if constructive interference from linear subspaces is neutralized, then an appropriate form of $\ell^2$-decoupling may still hold.